mdrocan/Fronius-stats/README.md

   started up.
 For example: `http://localhost:8080/GetPowerFlowRealtimeData.fcgi`.

 ## Development
-Development activities happen mainly in the [development](https://github.com/mdrocan/Fronius-stats/tree/development) branch when there's something ongoing.
+Development activities happen in development branches.
+Once the feature/fix/something is ready the change(s) are merged into main branch.
-The idea is to keep that branch active and also as a latest ~working solution.

 ## Next steps

-- Improve documentation
+- Improve the documentation
 - Use created sample visualizations in premade config
-- Create sample config for default bucket
+- Create more sample configs
-- Improve the script
+- Further improvements to the the script